255kb/stack-on-a-budget/README.md

 * *Free tier*: provide SSL certificates for free
 * *Pros*: free?
-* *Limitations*: certificates are valid for 90 days so automation is stronly recommended, no wildcard certificates
+* *Limitations*: certificates are valid for 90 days so automation is strongly recommended, no wildcard certificates